 Bed-sharing with the parents is definitely not a good idea.
 The child's own bed should be in a light place free of draughts; a room climate of 16 to 18° C with relative humidity of 50 to 65 % is ideal.
 Fresh air is also part of a good room climate, airing frequently but just briefly.

 The baby or child should not have to shiver when lying in bed, but should also be protected above all from getting too warm.
 This not only has a negative impact on the quality of sleep but is also made partly responsible among others for cot deaths.
-New mattresses also help to prevent babies from rebreathing.
-Vertical and horizontal climate channels or a permeable honeycomb structure all round help to remove any surplus heat, reduce possible rebreathing and provide a healthy, dry climate in the bed.
+With the mattress, attention must also be paid to optimal ventilation for the baby.
+Vertical and horizontal climate channels or an air-permeable honeycomb structure all around promote the removal of excess heat and ensure a healthy and dry bed climate.

 A duvet is not suitable for cots as it can make it too warm for the child and may even end up covering the respiratory passages.
 Pillows, soft toys and lambskins don't belong in a cot either.